Montana Land For Sale (980 results)

 OWNER FINANCING

-This is a legally registered, 20 acre gold and gem Mining Claim for sale, the Madison River Gold #14, with the Madison River running thru the whole claim for over 660 feet.
-The river is along the road making for easy access.
+This is a legally registered, 19.59 acre gold and gem Mining Claim for sale, the West Fork River #5, with the West Fork Madison River running thru the whole claim for over 650 feet.

 This is as close as one can have a mining claim near Yellowstone National Park which is only an hour southeast.